“Thankful” String Art Tutorial

-Then, I spent some time with my hammer nailing each nail about 1/2 way in along the outline of my word about every 1/2 inch making sure to put one at each point/corner.
+Then, I spent some time with my hammer nailing each nail about ½ way in along the outline of my word about every ½ inch making sure to put one at each point/corner.

 When you are done with the nails, rip the paper off.
 If you have little bits left over, you can get them with your fingernail or tweezers.

 You can cut off any extra and then start winding away back and forth and in all different directions going completely around a nail every so often to keep it tight.
 The more layers of string, the more solid the letter will look in the end.

-This added a perfect fall accent to my living room in a way that fit in with my existing decor.
+This added a perfect modern fall accent to my living room in a way that fit in with my existing decor.
 I’m loving the blue and orange that I’ve been using this year.

 Ready to create a home that feels like you without the overwhelm?